williammilisic/cloudcloud.dev/index.md

 ## 15 May 2024
 * How the [good, fast and cheap](https://www.linkedin.com/posts/williammilisic_cloudmigration-unisuper-activity-7196220087928840192-Npkl) Venn diagram also applies to Cloud migrations.

+## 10 May 2024
+* "*If we cannot end now our differences, at least we can help make the world safe for diversity.
+For, in the final analysis, our most basic common link is that we all inhabit this small planet.
+We all breathe the same air.
+We all cherish our children's future.
+And we are all mortal.*"<br/>
+- John F. Kennedy[Commencement Address at American University, June 10 1963]

 ## 9 May 2014
 * [DORA survey](https://www.linkedin.com/posts/williammilisic_dora-devopsresearchandassessment-devops-activity-7194042215629807616-mTio) is out - the most important survey of the year!